o3de/o3de.org/content/docs/user-guide/assets/asset-processor/debugging.md

 Automated tests can help prevent this from cropping up.
 You can see a test that covers the example case above [here](https://github.com/o3de/o3de/blob/development/AutomatedTesting/Gem/PythonTests/assetpipeline/fbx_tests/pythonassetbuildertests.py#L50).
 This test is annotated with how it's setup and why.

 #### Debugging
 This issue is difficult to identify because it requires a very specific setup, as explained previously.
-We found this issue working backward from intermittent issues on automated asset processing jobs on the O3DE Jenkins servers.
+This issue was found by working backward from intermittent issues on automated asset processing jobs on the O3DE Jenkins servers.

 If your team is seeing situations where some people encounter different asset processing results than other team members, and you've already ruled out [a builder change without a version change](#NoVersionChange) as the source of the issue, then keep this in mind.
 Examine asset processing logs for the assets showing the issue, and check the asset processing order for cases where the issue occurs, compared against cases it does not occur.
 Specifically look for what other jobs ran on the same Asset Builder Executable, using the same Asset Builder on that executable.